Breaking Down Async Problems

 Doing this vastly simplifies your processing.
 It clearly demonstrates the dependency one task has on the one before it.
 It is easy to read and follow.
 It will save you many headaches.

-for other similar mapping functions that are
+See the documentation for Supply for other similar mapping functions that are

 built in.
 One of my favorites is

-for turning a
+.lines for turning a

-that emits strings into a list of strings broken up by newlines.
+Supply that emits strings into a list of strings broken up by newlines.

 The Cro services platform formalizes this idea of a platform into transformations.
 Almost the entire system is one pipeline from request to response where each step of the way transforms input one step close to the eventual output.
 This is a very robust means of handling async processing.